Particular/docs.particular.net/tutorials/monitoring-demo/walkthrough-3.md

 This screen shows a breakdown of processing time by message type.
 Even though the Shipping endpoint processes two types of message, only one of them is slowing down.
 There is something that is slowing down the processing of `OrderPlaced` events that is not affecting the processing of `OrderBilled` events.

+> [!NOTE]
-NOTE: This example is a simulation, and there isn't a third party resource that is failing.
+> This example is a simulation, and there isn't a third party resource that is failing.
 We're just simulating it with `Task.Delay`.

 **Find the Shipping endpoint window and toggle the resource degradation simulation off.
 Return the ServicePulse Monitoring tab.**

 Now look at the processing time for the Shipping endpoint again.
 As soon as the remote resource recovers, the processing time snaps back to where it was before.
 This is what it looks like when a failing resource is restarted.

 ### Messages are being retried